Valentine Strasser: Military career

 On graduation from secondary school in 1985, he enlisted in the Republic of Sierra Leone Military Forces (RSLMF) at the age of eighteen during the government of President Siaka Stevens, and was deployed for military training as a cadet officer at the Benguema Military Training Academy in Benguema, a town located just outside Freetown.
 After his training, he was commissioned into the Sierra Leone army at the young age of nineteen.
 He was posted to a military barracks in Daru, Kailahun District in Eastern Sierra Leone.

 The Revolutionary United Front (RUF) led by Foday Sankoh began their first attack on 25 March 1991 in Buedu villages in Kailahun District.
 Strasser and other soldiers who were already in a military barracks in Kailahun, were sent to command and rout the rebellion against the RUF.

 Before President Momoh was removed by his successor, Valentine Strasser fought against the Liberian invasion in Sierra Leone, particularly in the East and South of Sierra Leone.
 Strasser in his fight had to go up against domestic rebels, also known as sobels.
-President Momoh's presidency was not long-lasting because he denied the demands of the people of Sierra Leone at the time of his regime wanted a more cooperative political system and thought Momoh provided nothing different than his predecessor.”
+President Momoh's presidency was not long-lasting because he denied the demands of the people of Sierra Leone who at the time of his regime wanted a more cooperative political system and thought Momoh provided nothing different than his predecessor.”

-1992 Coup and Head of State of Sierra Leone
+1992 coup and tenure as head of state

 During Strasser's time at the war front in Kailahun District against the RUF, the Government of Sierra Leone led by president Joseph Saidu Momoh hardly supplied enough boots to the soldiers and the necessary military equipment to help fortify Strasser and his fellow soldiers in the war against the RUF.
 The soldiers never received their salaries on time and their welfare was hardly at the top of the government's list of priorities.

 After many appeals, warnings or threats, the young soldiers decided to march down in their combat from Kailahun to the State House in Freetown on 29 April 1992, to protest about their setbacks in pursuing the war, demanding their outstanding salaries.
-The group of soldiers was led by Strasser himself and his two best friends and fellow soldiers Seargent Solomon Musa and Captain Sahr Sandy.
+The group of soldiers was led by Strasser himself and his two best friends and fellow soldiers Sergeant Solomon Musa and Captain Sahr Sandy.
 The appearance of the soldiers in the capital city forced president Momoh to flee the country and he went into exile in Conakry, Guinea.
 This power vacuum motivated Strasser and his men to seize power, forming the NPRC, with Strasser as its leader and the Head of State of the country.
 Strasser became the youngest Head of State in the world at just twenty five years old.